-New Group's Procedure for Capital Expenditure On 10 June 2015, the Strategy and Investment Committee met to review and approve a new Group's procedure for capital expenditure ("Group Capital Expenditure Policy"), which became advisable because of the increasing centralization of functions and a strengthened presence of the Group in emerging Countries.
+Group's Procedure for Capital Expenditure On 10 June 2015, the Strategy and Investment Committee met to review and approve a new Group's procedure for capital expenditure ("Group Capital Expenditure Policy"), which became advisable because of the increasing centralization of functions and a strengthened presence of the Group in emerging Countries.

-The Group Capital Expenditure Policy focuses on three key areas: (a) the management of the pipeline of opportunities, in compliance with strategic guidelines; (b) the evaluation of proposals throughout their entire life cycle; and (c) the involvement of corporate functions in the control and monitoring of the proper implementation of the policy.
+The Group Capital Expenditure Policy focuses on three key areas: (a) the management of the pipeline of opportunities, in compliance with strategic guidelines; (b) the evaluation of proposals throughout the entire life cycle of investments; and (c) the involvement of corporate functions in the control and monitoring of the proper implementation of the policy.

-Approved by the Board of Directors on 18 June 2015, the new Group Capital Expenditure Policy entered into force on 1 January 2016 and applies to all capital investment proposals exceeding 5 million Euros submitted to the competent evaluation of the Board.
+Approved by the Board of Directors on 18 June 2015, the new Group Capital Expenditure Policy entered into force on 1 January 2016 and applies to all capital investment proposals exceeding 5 million Euros submitted to the competent evaluation of the Board, as well as to all capital investment proposals pertaining to the Group's CEO based on the allocation of powers.

-Explanations concerning the Allocation of Functions among the Committees Finally, referring to the recommendation contained in the Self-Regulatory Code26, we point out that - except as described in paragraph 7 below of this Report with regard to the Appointment Committee - Autogrill governance does not contemplate any centralization of functions in a single committee or any allocation of the functions other than the distribution among the various committees envisaged in the Self-Regulatory Code.
+Explanations concerning the Allocation of Functions among the Committees Finally, referring to the recommendation contained in the Self-Regulatory Code30, we point out that - except as described in paragraph 7 below of this Report with regard to the Appointment Committee - Autogrill governance does not contemplate any centralization of functions in a single committee or any allocation of the functions other than the distribution among the various committees envisaged in the Self-Regulatory Code.